Tomcli/Stock-Price-Indicator/README.md

 ### Developer Inputs
 - Developer Mode: Set it **on** to enable all the developer inputs.
 Otherwise set it **off**.
 - Show best_estimator: Set it **on** to print out the best estimator and it's parameters, **off** otherwise.
+- Show estimated graph: Set it **on** to plot a graph that compares the predicted data and actual data, **off** otherwise.
 - Start_date: Put down data training starting date with yyyy-mm-dd format or default(data from the past three months).
 - End_date: Put down data traing ending date with yyyy-mm-dd format or default(data from the past three months).
 - Predict_date: Put down the date you want to predict with yyyy-mm-dd format and separate each of them with `,` (e.g. 2015-09-21, 2016-09-15).
 Important: Predict dates that are not exist in the quandl database will create an error.

-### Debug Inputs
+### Debugging Inputs
-Please ignore all the debug inputs since it's for debugging.
+Please ignore all the debugging inputs since it's for debugging.